dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 `Important`: If you don't download/sync/git merge (or your prefered method) then the command will add nothing, since you will be running this command against 1.4.0 content.

-Once that is done, you can choose to update all Metadata Displays (twig templates) we ship with new 1.5.0 versions (e.g heavily adjusted IIIF manifests with Content Search API service definitions).
+Once that is done, you can choose to update all Metadata Displays (twig templates) we ship with new 1.5.0 versions (including heavily adjusted IIIF manifest templates with Content Search API service definitions).
 Before you do this, we **strongly** recommend that you first make sure to manually (copy/paste) backup any Twig templates you have modified.
 If unsure, do not run the command that comes after this warning!
 You can always manually copy the new templates from the `d8content/metadatadisplays` folder which contains text versions (again, copy/paste) of each shipped template you can pick and use when you feel ready.

 If you are sure (like really?) you **really want to overwrite** the ones you modified (sure, just checking?), then you can run this (make sure you edit that file):